V-Wong/CubeSim/README.md

 ``colour.py`` - A simple **Colour type definition** to wrap around RGB colour tuples.

 ### ``src/scramble``
+This folder contains any logic regarding scramble generation and scramble parsing.

 ``generator.py`` - A simple **scramble generation function** that randomly selects moves to produce a scramble.

 ``parser.py`` - A set of **parsing functions** to convert between moves of **str** type and **Move** type.

 ### ``src/stats``
+This folder contains a set of statistical analysis functions to analyse the solver.

 ``statistics.py`` - A simple **Statistics class** that generates scrambles and solutions while recording movecounts in a spreadsheet.

 ### ``tests``
+This folders contains the tests which can be run using ``python3 -m pytest``.

 ``test_cube.py`` - A **set of tests** to ensure data invariants for the cube are maintained and to test the **solving functions**.

 ## Implementation ##